.bit Raises $13M to Build Cross-chain Decentralized Identity Protocol

 SINGAPORE, Aug.
 15, 2022 /PRNewswire/ -- .bit (did.id) has raised $13 million to build cross-chain decentralized identity protocol.
 The Series A round, completed one year after the startup's launch, was led by CMB International, HashKey Capital, QingSong Fund, GSR Ventures, GGV Capital, and SNZ.

 .bit's open-source blockchain protocol will provide permissionless decentralized identification for individual users and DAOs.
 Over the past 12 months, the project's user and developer communities have experienced strong growth.
-Almost 100 mainstream wallets and dApps have already integrated with .bit and more than 38k independent addresses have registered for more than 110k .bit accounts.
+So far, more than 38k independent addresses have registered for more than 110k .bit accounts, and nearly 100 mainstream wallets and Dapps have integrated with .bit (please check here).

 In the web2 era, social profiles are stored on centralized databases by tech giants who can revoke access or alter data at will.
 Accounts may be blocked or deactivated at any time, leading to censorship and deplatforming.
 Utilizing web3 technology, .bit will empower individuals to truly own and control their data.
 Users will enjoy identity sovereignty, both as private persons and as corporate entities.